← Back to blog

 How This Appears in SQE1 Questions

 SQE1 questions on negligence typically present a scenario and ask you to identify the weakest element of the claim or the most likely defence.
 A common trap is jumping to breach without first establishing duty - always work through the elements in order.
-Questions frequently test the difference between the but-for test and the material contribution test, and between causation and remoteness.
+Questions may test the difference between the but-for test and the material contribution test, and between causation and remoteness.
 Watch for scenarios where a novus actus interveniens breaks the chain of causation.
-This is a classic SQE1 trap.
+This is a common SQE1 pitfall.

 Quick Example Scenario: A doctor fails to diagnose a patient's condition.
 Evidence shows that even with a correct diagnosis, the patient had only a 25% chance of recovery.
 The patient's condition worsens.
 Can the patient succeed in negligence?